mtaut/chat-app/README.md

 1. **Start Screen:**

--Users can enter their name and select a chat background color.
+- Users can enter their name and select a chat background color.

--Provides access to the chat screen.
+- Provides access to the chat screen.

 2. **Chat Screen:**

--Displays a real-time chat interface using `GiftedChat`.
+- Displays a real-time chat interface using `GiftedChat`.

--Users can send and receive text messages.
+- Users can send and receive text messages.

--Users can also pick and send images from the phone's image library.
+- Users can also pick and send images from the phone's image library.

--Users can send their location via the chat in a map view.
+- Users can send their location via the chat in a map view.

 ## Technologies